Government of Gilgit-Baltistan: Legislature

-The Gilgit-Baltistan Legislative Assembly is a 33-seat unicameral legislative body.
-It has 24 directly elected members, 6 reserved seats are for women plus 3 seats are reserved for technocrats.
-Current Assembly of Gilgit-Baltistan is the third successive Assembly of the region that came into being as a result of the November 2020 Gilgit-Baltistan Assembly election.
-In the third Assembly of Gilgit-Baltistan PTI occupies 22 seats out of 33, enough for making a strong government.
+The Gilgit-Baltistan Assembly is a 33-seat unicameral legislative body.
+It has 24 directly elected members, 6 reserved seats are for women and 3 reserved seats are for technocrats.
+The current Assembly is the fourth elected assembly of the region, that came into being as a result of the 2026 Gilgit Baltistan Assembly election.

-Since the proclamation Gilgit-Baltistan Empowerment and Self Governance Order there were two assemblies that successfully completed their constitutional tenures.
-First Assembly lasted from 2009 to 2015 in which PPP was in power.
-The Second Gilgit Baltistan Assembly lasted from 2015 to 2020 in which PMLN government was in power.
+Since the proclamation of 2009 Gilgit-Baltistan Empowerment and Self Governance Order there have been three assemblies that successfully completed their constitutional tenures.
+The first assembly lasted from 2009 to 2015 in which PPP was in power.
+The second assembly lasted from 2015 to 2020 in which PMLN government was in power.
+The third assembly lasted from 2020 to 2025, in which PTI was initially in power, but, after its fall, was followed by a coalition government between PPP, PML(N), and a forward bloc of PTI.
+The fourth assembly began in 2026, and PPP is currently in power.

 Gilgit-Baltistan Council

 The Gilgit-Baltistan Council has been established as per Article 33 of Gilgit-Baltistan (Empowerment & Self Governance) Order, 2009.
-Its Chairman is the Prime Minister of Pakistan and Governor of Gilgit-Baltistan is the Vice-Chairman.
+Its chairman is the Prime Minister of Pakistan while the Governor of Gilgit-Baltistan is the Vice-Chairman.
 It can legislate on 53 subjects as provided in Schedule III of the Order.

-Other members include Chief Minister of Gilgit-Baltistan, 6 members are nominated by Prime Minister of Pakistan and 6 members are elected by Gilgit-Baltistan Legislative Assembly.
+Other members include Chief Minister of Gilgit-Baltistan, six members which are nominated by Prime Minister of Pakistan and six members which are elected by Gilgit-Baltistan Legislative Assembly.
+The 2018 Gilgit-Baltistan Order relegated the role previously exercised by the Council to the Assembly.

 Judiciary

-In light of a verdict by Supreme Court of Pakistan in the case filed by Wahab Al Kahiri, Justice Shehbaz Khan and others through Al-Jehad Trust Versus Federation of Pakistan, as per orders of Supreme Court of Pakistan, Government of Pakistan established Northern Areas Court of Appeals at Gilgit vide Gazette of Pakistan, extraordinary, part II dated 8 November 1999 with Appellate Jurisdiction, The Court started function on 27 September 2005, when the Chairman and members were appointed. on 15 December 2007 by virtue of amendments in the Northern Areas Governance order 1994, the nomenclature of the Court was re-designated as Northern Areas Supreme Appellate Court and its jurisdiction was also enlarged by conferring Original and Appellate jurisdiction, It was also given the Status equal to the Supreme Court of Azad Jammu and Kashmir.
+In the light of a verdict by Supreme Court of Pakistan in the case filed by Wahab Al Kahiri, Justice Shehbaz Khan and others through Al-Jehad Trust Versus Federation of Pakistan, as per orders of Supreme Court of Pakistan, the Government of Pakistan established Northern Areas Court of Appeals at Gilgit vide Gazette of Pakistan, extraordinary, part II dated 8 November 1999 with Appellate Jurisdiction.
+The Court started function on 27 September 2005, when the Chairman and members were appointed.
+On 15 December 2007 by virtue of amendments in the Northern Areas Governance order 1994, the nomenclature of the Court was re-designated as Northern Areas Supreme Appellate Court and its jurisdiction was also enlarged by conferring original and appellate jurisdiction.
+It was also given the status equal to the Supreme Court of Azad Jammu and Kashmir.
+It was renamed as Supreme Appellate Court Gilgit-Baltistan in 2009.

 Supreme Appellate Court Gilgit-Baltistan

 On 9 September 2009, the Supreme Appellate Court was conferred the similar jurisdiction equal to the Supreme Court of Pakistan by promulgating Gilgit-Baltistan (Empowerment and Self Governance Order) 2009.
-The Supreme Appellate Court is consisting of a Chief Judge and two Judges.
-The Permanent Seat of the Court is at Gilgit, but the Court also sits from time to time at Skardu Branch Registry.
+The Supreme Appellate Court consists of a chief judge and two judges.
+The permanent seat of the court is at Gilgit, but the court also sits from time to time at Skardu Branch Registry.